-Do you like teaching, have strong leadership abilities, and can communicate effectively with young people and adults?
-Then, a career as a School Principal could be ideal for you.
+Do you like teaching, have strong leadership abilities, and can communicate effectively?
+If yes, a career as a School Principal could be ideal for you.

 School principals manage the academic performance and operation of primary and secondary schools.
 They supervise teachers and admin staff to ensure students receive a quality education in a disciplined and safe learning environment.

-In this blog, we will discuss the profession of a School Principal - required skills and qualifications, average salary, work conditions, and the proper steps to start your career as one.
+In this blog, you will learn about the School Principal profession, the required skills and qualifications, courses, degrees, average salary, work conditions, how many years it takes, and the steps to start your career as one.

 1. What Is A School Principal?